NickThanas/Linear-regression--example-/README.md

 Linear-regression-example
 ===========================

-A linear regression example based on the airquality dataset.
+A linear regression example based on the airquality dataset in R.